 Setting up your Twilio Project

-- If you haven’t already done so, create a Twilio project.
-If you are offered a Twilio phone number, please be sure to select a phone number that has global SMS capability, such as a local number in United States or Canada.
+If you are offered a Twilio phone number, please be sure to select a phone number that has global SMS capability.
+Phone numbers capable of global SMS will be marked

 What should I do if something doesn’t work?

 Messaging issues could be related to your request, or delivery along the way.
 For help identifying and resolving these issues, please see Troubleshooting Undelivered Twilio SMS Messages.